prakharPANDEY999/Github_scrapper/README.md

 # Github_scrapper

-> A JS script which pulls the issues from repositories of top 3 topics on GitHub.
+1. A JS script which pulls the issues from repositories of top 3 topics on GitHub.
-> Issues pulled are written in a pdf file and stored in the system.
+2. Issues pulled are written in a pdf file and stored in the system.

-This scripr uses Node.js/Javascript
+This script uses:-
+> Node.js,
+> Javascript